ASTRO logo

 Facts for Kids

-Uzbek is a Turkic language primarily spoken in Uzbekistan, characterized by its rich literary tradition and distinct dialects.
+Uzbek is a Karluk Turkic language primarily spoken in Uzbekistan, known for its unique sounds and rich cultural heritage.

 main image